 - In Overlord II, the elves are trying to create one of these to save magical creatures (including themselves) from The Empire (the other Empire).
 Their queen's hippy-ish right hand man is actually the Emperor himself.

 - The various Safari Zones, although they might better qualify as Fantastic Hunting Preserves.
-The Kanto Safari Zone in the first generation was specifically home to Pokemon based on exotic animals (such as kangaroos or rhinos) that couldn't be found elsewhere, as well as the game's only wild Dragon-types.
+They're typically home to Pokémon based on exotic animals (such as kangaroos, giraffes or rhinos) and/or that cannot be found elsewhere.
+The Kanto Safari Zone in the first generation was also home to Dratini and Dragonair, the games' only wild Dragon-types.

 - More literal in Pokémon Black 2 and White 2 with the Nature Preserve.
 No legendaries, but a nice shiny Haxorus for the catching.

 - The first generation games and their remakes also have an actual zoo in front of the Safari Zone, which also includes an extinct Pokémon cloned from a fossil.

 - In Star Ocean: The Second Story, Claude, Rena and the others must visit one in order to obtain a wild Psynard.
 The keeper is understandably reluctant to let them into the preserve, but accompanies them inside, and can potentially be recruited if the player wishes.

 - Touhou takes place entirely within Gensokyo, a Magical Land that was sealed off from the rest of Japan in the Meiji Era, and explicitly exists to preserve the supernatural creatures who would otherwise die off due to lack of belief.